feathersui/feathersui-openfl/CONTRIBUTING.md

 Feathers UI uses the [Actuate](https://lib.haxe.org/p/actuate) library for programmatic animation.
 There are a few best practices to remember when using Acutate in the Feathers UI codebase.

-If a UI component has animation, the duration and easing function should be exposed as a properties with `@:style` metadata.
+If a UI component has animation, the duration and easing function should be exposed as properties with `@:style` metadata.

 The duration property must be of type `Float`, and it must be measured in seconds.
 The default duration value should generally be quick — under half a second.